Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Conclusion and perspectives

 \section{Conclusion and perspectives}

-The strong interaction between a bistable molecular system and a single-mode Fabry-Perot microcavity, leading to the formation of quantum polaritonic states, was computationally investigated using simple double-well potential and dipole moment models.
-Considering a cavity in resonance with the first vibrational transition, a rich phenomenology of polaritonic states was explored by tuning the light-matter coupling strength around polaritonic avoided crossings.
+The strong interaction between a {one-dimensional potential mimicking a} bistable molecular system and a single-mode Fabry-Perot microcavity, leading to the formation of quantum polaritonic states, was computationally investigated using simple double-well potential and dipole moment models. {Although largely phenomenological in nature, the present model aims to describe a flexible molecule or a reactive system undergoing intramolecular rearrangement such as proton transfer and is rather generic in this respect.}

+Considering a cavity in resonance with the first vibrational transition, a rich phenomenology of polaritonic states was {suggested} by tuning the light-matter coupling strength around polaritonic avoided crossings, {thereby exploring the idea of vacuum-modified chemistry}.
 The possibility of coherently switching the molecular system between the two potential wells near avoided crossings that involve polaritonic states located in either well of the potential was theoretically demonstrated.

 Two possible ways of inducing coherent state switching were considered in our analysis.
 First with the preparation of the free molecule in a specific vibrational state before its insertion inside a cavity not containing any photon, as it could be achieved using a molecular beam perpendicular to the cavity.
-Alternatively, and assuming that the (non-interacting) molecules are at thermal equilibrium inside the cavity, a suitable excitation by a sub-picosecond laser of a wavepacket mixing two polaritonic states could also lead to coherent switching and produce a Rabi-like oscillation between the left and right wells.
+Alternatively, and assuming that (non-interacting) molecules are at thermal equilibrium inside the cavity, a suitable excitation by a {picosecond} laser of a wavepacket mixing two polaritonic states could also lead to coherent switching and produce a Rabi-like oscillation between the left and right wells.
 The robustness of these results with respect to the potential asymmetry and dipole parameters were both thoroughly studied.